LoneWolf4713/AUTOSTATIC/README.md

 # AUTOSTATIC

-A SIMPLE SCRIPT FOR SETTING A STATIC IP IN LINUX .
+A SCRIPT FOR SETTING A STATIC IP IN LINUX .

 *TESTED AND FOUND WORKING ON UBUNTU*